 The majority of recent works, which leverage local facial patterns for AU recognition, include improving local facial representation learning and explicitly extracting AU-specific patterns by defining AU centers.
-Several works separated facial regions into multiple local patches.
-The correlations between patches were leveraged to enhance local representation learning.
+Several works separated facial regions into multiple local patches and the correlations between patches were leveraged to enhance local representation learning.
 Patterns from different patches were jointly considered to perform AU recognition.
 For example, Zhao et al. [12] proposed deep region and multi-label learning to address region learning and multi-label learning simultaneously.
-Region layer was introduced to capture local appearance changes for different facial regions.
-Corneanu et al. [13] proposed deep structure inference network for AU recognition.
-Global and local patch information were jointly considered to predict AUs.
-Ertugrul et al. [4] proposed patch-attentive network for AU recognition, where each patch was encoded individually.
-An attention mechanism was utilized to weight the contribution of each patch.
-Niu et al. [5] utilized local information and the correlations of individual local face regions to enhance AU recognition.
-A local relationship learning module was proposed to explore the underline relationship of local facial regions.
-However, the methods do not explicitly consider the correspondence between AUs and local patches.
-AU-specific representations can not be directly learned from the local patches.
-The correlations between AU-specific representations are ignored.
-In this paper, we leverage AU labeling rules to separate facial judgment areas and define certain correspondences between AUs and the judgment areas.
-AU-specific representations can be learned from the related judgment areas.
-AU correlations are further encoded to enhance AU-specific representation learning.
+The region layer was introduced to capture local appearance changes for different facial regions.
+Corneanu et al. [13] proposed a deep structure inference network for AU recognition.
+Global and local patch information was jointly considered to predict AUs.
+Ertugrul et al. [4] proposed a patch-attentive network for AU recognition, where each patch was encoded individually.
+An attention mechanism was used to weight the contribution of each patch.
+Niu et al. [5] used local information and the correlations of individual local face regions to enhance AU recognition.
+A local relationship learning module was proposed to explore the underlying relationships among local facial regions.
+None of these methods explicitly consider the correspondence between AUs and local patches.
+AU-specific representations can not be learned directly from the local patches.
+Furthermore, the correlations between AU-specific representations are ignored.

-In order to leverage AU correlations, several works tried to directly extract AU-specific local patterns through defining AU centers.
+To leverage AU correlations, several works directly extracted AU-specific local patterns by defining AU centers.
 The correlations among AU representations were involved to enhance AU recognition.
 For example, Li et al. [6] proposed a framework that integrated region of interest adaption and optimal LSTM-based temporal fusing for AU recognition.
 AU-specific representations were extracted by the proposed cropping layers.
-Shao et al. [14] jointly performed AU detection and face alignment, in which adaptive attention learning module was proposed to locate ROIs of AUs for better local feature learning.
-Li et al. [7] proposed semantic relationships guided representation learning for AU recognition.
-AU correlations were embedded to the representation learning based on knowledge-graph.
-Jacob et al. [8] performed AU recognition based on transformer encoder.
+Shao et al. [14] jointly performed AU detection and face alignment, whereby the adaptive attention learning module was used to locate the ROIs of the AUs for better local feature learning.
+Li et al. [7] proposed semantic relationship-guided representation learning for AU recognition.
+AU correlations were embedded into the representation learning based on a knowledge-graph.
+Jacob et al. [8] performed AU recognition based on the transformer encoder.
 The regions of interest for each AU were used to extract AU-specific representations.
-Tang et al. [15] proposed a pixel-interested learning method to learn pixel-level attention to improve AU detection.
-The predefined pixel interest maps are defined for each AU in the first stage.
-However, these methods extract AU-specific representations by defining AU centers.
-Due to the limited regions around the centers, important facial cues for judging AUs are usually missed, which has limited their performance.
+Tang et al. [15] proposed a pixel-interested learning method to learn pixel-level attention and thereby improve AU detection.
+The predefined pixel interest maps are defined for each AU in the first stage of the algorithm.
+All of these methods extract AU-specific representations by defining AU centers.
+The regions around these centers are limited and often disregard important facial cues for judging AUs, limiting their overall performance.
 In this paper, we learn AU-specific representations according to labeling rules.
 Facial cues are fully leveraged to enhance AU recognition by jointly considering the encoded AU and region patterns.

+In this paper, we leverage AU labeling rules to separate facial judgment areas and define certain correspondences between AUs and the judgment areas.
+AU-specific representations can be learned from the related judgment areas.
+AU correlations are further encoded to enhance AU-specific representation learning.

-3 Problem Statement
+3 Problem statement